HASS Inquiry Course (INQR)

 INQR 1200.
 Students in their sophomore, junior, or senior year will complete their HASS Inquiry requirements by taking Principles of Economics (INQR-1200).

-Transfer Students, who enroll at a sophomore or junior status, are not required to take a HASS Inquiry course.
+Transfer Students who enroll as sophomores/juniors are not required to take a HASS Inquiry course

-Learn more about the HASS Inquiry and your HASS Core by visiting the Core Curriculum in the Catalog
+Yes!
+Learn more about HASS Inquiry and your HASS Core by visiting the Core Curriculum in the Catalog

 Screenshot showing the Core Curriculum in the Catalog